hellostella/WDI_everythingConf_Hackintosh/README.md

               - 8GB + Thumb Drive (for installing OSX later on)

-              - Motherboard - Most Gigabyte Brand Boards work best (ASUS/ASrock also doable)
+              - Motherboard - Most Gigabyte Brand Boards work best (ASUS/ASrock also doable) ATX/mATX/ITX should not matter

               - CPU - Stick with an Intel Based CPU (Core i3/i5/i7 depending on needs), AMD is possible but discouraged as it is difficult